AY00Z/-Real-Time-Customer-Sentiment-Stream/README.md

 Distributed Processing: Utilizes Apache Spark Streaming on a Hadoop YARN cluster for scalable sentiment analysis.

-Persistent Storage: Stores processed data in HDFS for archival and aggregated metrics in MySQL for BI integration.
+Persistent Storage: Stores processed data in HDFS for archival

 Containerized Environment: Orchestrates all services using Docker and Docker Compose for easy deployment and isolation.